DIY Egg Shaped Candles (with Beeswax)

 Filling the Egg Shell Candles

 For the holidays, even the kids can help make these Christmas tree shaped candles with sheets of rolled wax.
+With cutting help, even younger kids can make them.

 For a more traditional holiday idea, you can make beeswax ornaments with clay cookie molds – just like our ancestor did years ago.

-Or try the blackened version using cinnamon – blackened ornaments.
+Or try the blackened version using cinnamon – blackened beeswax ornaments.
 You are only limited by your imagination.

-If the idea of a natural room fragrance appeals to you, it only take a small amount of beeswax to make DIY wax melts – use the fragrance of your choice.
+If the idea of a natural room fragrance appeals to you, it only take a small amount of beeswax to make DIY bees wax melts – use the fragrance of your choice.

 Egg Shaped Beeswax Candles Tutorial